 Now you can connect your devices to the newly created wireless hotspot.

-Setting up a portable hotspot is very easy on Android and it can be a life-saving feature: whether your router malfunctioned or you are somewhere with no access to WiFi, it can let you use your smartphone's data plan to access the Internet.
+Setting up a portable hotspot is easy on Android, and it can be a lifesaving feature: whether your router malfunctioned or you are somewhere with no access to Wi-Fi, it can let you use your smartphone's data plan to access the internet on other devices.
 If you have any questions regarding hotspots on Android, let us know in the comments.
-Or, if you had any interesting stories where a mobile hotspot got you out of a sticky situation, please, share it with us.
+Also, if you had any funny stories where a mobile hotspot got you out of a sticky situation, please, share them with us.